- Adjunct Professor Helen Irvine

 - Professional memberships

-Helen is a CPA and a member of the Taxation Institute of Australia and a number of other professional and academic bodies.
-She is on the editorial boards of Accounting, Auditing & Accountability Journal, Accounting History, and the Australasian Accounting Business & Finance Journal, and performs reviews for these journals and others such as Critical Perspectives on Accounting, Financial Accountability & Management, Australian Accounting Review, Qualitative Research in Accounting & Management, Pacific Accounting Review, Accounting Historians Journal, Accounting History, Nonprofit & Voluntary Sector Quarterly, Accounting Research Journal, Third Sector Review and Journal of Accounting & Organizational Change.
-She is a member of the Accounting Association of Australia and New Zealand (AFAANZ) Special Interest Groups for Qualitative Research and Accounting History, and is co-chair of the Public Sector and Not-for-profit Special Interest Group.
+Helen is a CPA and has been a member of the Taxation Institute of Australia and a number of other professional and academic bodies over her academic career.
+She is currently on the editorial boards of Accounting, Auditing & Accountability Journal, Accounting History, and the Australasian Accounting Business & Finance Journal, and performs reviews for these journals and others such as Critical Perspectives on Accounting, Financial Accountability & Management, Australian Accounting Review, Qualitative Research in Accounting & Management, Pacific Accounting Review, Accounting Historians Journal, Accounting History, Nonprofit & Voluntary Sector Quarterly, Accounting Research Journal, Third Sector Review and Journal of Accounting & Organizational Change.
+For many years, she was a member of the Accounting Association of Australia and New Zealand (AFAANZ) Special Interest Groups for Qualitative Research and Accounting History, and was co-chair of the Public Sector and Not-for-profit Special Interest Group.

 Not-for-profit accounting, Financial Reporting and standard setting, Accounting history, Research methodology